-Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline Term, if at scale or scaling: Click or tap here to enter text.
-Matheletics and implement online platform to support Math remediation Timeline for implementing next steps: Spring 2021 f.
-The college works with high schools and other feeders to motivate and prepare students to enter college-level coursework in a program of study when they enroll in college. □ Not occurring ⋈ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: CCAP and ACP are both dual enrollment programs offering a wide range of courses.
-ACP offers transfer level math and political science while CCAP focuses predominantly on transfer and gateway classes in math and English.
-CCAP course offerings include Health Sciences and Business and Technology, with more classes in CTE and personal growth on the horizon.
-Dual enrollment helps students prepare for college and offer the opportunity to earn transferable college credit withile still in high school.
-General counseling faculty work collaboratively with the Office of Outreach and Student Relations to conduct pre-registration workshops that include career exploration and education planning, at the high schools.
-Mesa also develops and maintains credit by exam agreements with local high schools and continuing education.
+Gu ided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline and pro- cou te college works with high schools d other feeders to motivate and epare students to enter college-level ursework in a program of study nen they enroll in college. □ Not occurring ⋈ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: The Legacy program is robust and includes courses outside of math and English, but the focus is pretransfer and gateway courses.
+This is intended to help high school students prepare to enter college.
+Outreach at our feeder high schools.
+Currently we offer courses in Health Sciences & Business and Technology and are examining other ways to expand offerings in other CTE areas and personal growth classes.
 Term, if at scale or scaling: Click or tap here to enter text.
 Next steps: Provide CTE, transfer/degree preparation, and personal growth classes at the high school level.
 Timeline for implementing next steps: Spring 2021